 All students can opt out of sharing this information.
 Keep in mind that opting out means you might not be considered for jobs that have GPA restrictions, and companies won’t be able to reach out to you for opportunities as easily.
 The same goes for work authorization: both the Career Center and companies will be able to reach out to you with OPT/CPT positions if this stays checked.

 Yes, you just basically wrote out your resume in your profile.
 But you also want to add a PDF or word document of your resume, which will make it easier for employers to select you and gather information to interview you.
 It will also make it easier to apply to jobs if you already have your current resume on your profile.
 Need help with your resume or profile?
-Drop-in to meet with a Career Coach (see bottom of page).
+Drop-in to meet with a Life Design educator at office hours (see bottom of page).

 Upload a photo!